-The ‘capability’ of an employee is their ability to perform the work expected by the employer to the standard required.
-There's a number of factors that could impact capability, including skill, training, and health.
+The ‘capability’ of an employee is their ability to perform the work expected by the employer to the proper standard.
+A number of factors could impact capability, including skill, training, and health.

 A capability policy is at the core of a good performance management strategy.
-Unlike a disciplinary procedure, a capability policy is intended to encourage improving the employee’s performance so it meets the company’s expectations.
+Unlike a disciplinary procedure, a capability policy should encourage improving the employee’s performance so it meets the company’s expectations.

-However, a capability policy will also explain that actions (including dismissal) may be considered in the event that performance does not improve.
+However, a capability policy will also explain that actions (including dismissal) may be considered if performance does not improve.

-The overarching aim of a capability policy is to help an employee improve their performance.
+The overarching aim of a capability procedure is to help an employee improve their performance.
 It's about encouragement and support, as opposed to the punishment involved in disciplinary proceedings.

-By introducing a capability policy you can demonstrate to your employees that you're willing to take their concerns seriously, and that you won't immediately resort to punitive actions in the event of underperformance.
+And by having a capability policy, you can demonstrate to your employees that you're willing to take their concerns seriously, and that you won't immediately resort to punitive actions in the event of underperformance.
 It also signals that you're sensitive to each employee’s unique circumstances, including health, training and related concerns.

-But a capability policy is also an important protection for employers.
-While it's intended to encourage and support, it should also make clear that continued underperformance may end in dismissal.
+But a capability policy also protects employers.
+While it should encourage and support, it also needs to make clear that continued underperformance may end in dismissal.

 Our capability policy template includes:

-If you would like to make changes and don’t have Adobe Acrobat, you can also download our capability policy template in Word format.
+If you’d like to make changes and don’t have Adobe Acrobat, you can also download our capability policy template in Word format.

 The attached document has been produced by Farillio so we can’t take responsibility for its contents.
 We’d recommend you take professional advice before making any important decisions based on its contents.